tasnim-reza/tiny-spa/README.md

 # tiny-spa
 tiny-spa is a client side full stack application framework. #Not ready for production :(

+(Did not integrated with build system.
+So to run, simply download and host on any webserver like IIS, Apache etc. We are working to create a demo page)

 ### Functionality
 1. Bootstrap
 2. Routing, template loading